wistefan/i4trust-poc-ai-service/docker/marketplace/README.md

 the [.env](./.env) file and enter the corresponding EORI in the environment variable `BAE_EORI` of the files [charging.env](./envs/charging.env) and [proxy.env](./envs/proxy.env).

+Alternatively, the content of the private key and certificate files can be directly provided as an ENV by exporting the contents to the variables `BAE_TOKEN_KEY_CONTENT` and `BAE_TOKEN_CRT_CONTENT`, respectively.

 ### Deployment